jellystyle/ios-other/README.md

 And then, with the advent of extensions, I thought it might be useful to be able to send photos, links and other biz to her as well.

-Thus was born Melissa, a shortcut app for messaging my wife (and named after her, for obvious reasons) without having to find or type her details in each time I want to send her something.
+Thus was born _Melissa_, a shortcut app for messaging my wife (and named after her, for obvious reasons) without having to find or type her details in each time I want to send her something.
+In an effort to make the app more generally useful, the name was changed to _Other_.

-##Requirements
+## Requirements

 This app uses [StaticTables](https://github.com/jellybeansoup/ios-statictables), an open source library I wrote to easily manipulate table views.
 It's linked as a